techbrett/OfficeDocs-SkypeForBusiness/Teams/anonymous-users-in-meetings.md

 > [!NOTE]
 > This feature is currently in Public Preview.

 When you turn on the organization-wide or per-organizer **Anonymous users can join a meeting** setting, your organizers see the **Unverified participants can join the meeting** setting in their **Meeting options**.
 This setting is on by default, allowing unverified participants to join meetings.
 However, organizers can choose to turn off this setting for specific meetings to restrict access.
-If you turn off the organization-wide or using per-organizer **Anonymous users can join a meeting** policy setting, organizers don't have this meeting option.
+If you turn off the organization-wide or using per-organizer **Anonymous users can join a meeting** policy setting, organizers can't configure this meeting option.

 ## Anonymous users can join a meeting after verifying with an email code (Public Preview for Teams Premium)